 Common operating systems for servers (and clients) are Ubuntu, openSUSE, CentOS, Gentoo, Fedora, and Debian.
 There is no “best” or “most secure” operating system here.
 It is mainly a matter of taste.

-After choosing your operating system, you should only install software packages that are needed afterwards.
+After choosing your operating system, you should only install software packages that are needed afterward.
 For instance, you probably need software like OpenSSH to remotely access your server.
 However, you don’t need LibreOffice or VLC media player on your server in most cases.
 Write down any software packages you install or use dedicated tools for documentation.

 This article is part of the Web server security series.